Pier Gonella: Necrodeath

 He joined the band Necrodeath for the first time in 2006 as a guest guitarist.
-That year the band embarked on a 20 gig European tour supporting the band Marduk.
-In 2007, Pier recorded the guitars work on the album Draculea.
-He left the band because he was busy with his other bands.
-He definitively re-joined Necrodeath in 2008.
-He recorded the albums Phylogenesis in 2009, Old Skull in 2010, The age of Fear in 2011, Idiosyncrasy in 2012, The 7 deadly sins in 2014.
+That year the band embarked on a 20-gig European tour supporting the band Marduk.
+In 2007, Pier recorded the guitars for the album Draculea.
+He left the band because he was busy with his other bands, but definitively re-joined Necrodeath in 2008.
+He recorded the albums Phylogenesis in 2009, Old Skull in 2010, The Age of Fear in 2011, Idiosyncrasy in 2012, The 7 Deadly Sins in 2014.
 All albums were followed by a European tour.
 He is still playing with this band.

 Mastercastle

 In 2008 Labyrinth decided to take a break.
 During that time Pier started a collaboration with the singer Giorgia Gueglio.